 The following text messages can be used to setup the free access timebands to activate the GSM's relay or the auxiliary output AO and setup the selected output for latch or momentary trigger.
-For the list of days refer to the Days table at the top of page 46.
+For the list of days refer to the Days table on page 42.

-1111FREn"HHMMHHMM"days:m:o Store the time period for free access timeband n, where n = timeband no. $(0 - 9)$ using this format: the first HHMM is the start time to be active from (i.e. 0845 for 8:45am in the morning) and the second HHMM is the end time that will stop being active from (i.e. 1930 for 7:30pm at night), where days = Mo, Tu, We, Th, Fri, Sa, Su, AD, WD, WE, output trigger m = L for latch or M for momentary and output selection o = RL for relay or A1 for auxiliary 1.
+1111FREn"HHMMHHMM"days:m:o Store the time period for free access timeband n, where $n = timeband$ no. $(0 - 9)$ using this format: the first HHMM is the start time to be active from (i.e. 0845 for 8:45am in the morning) and the second HHMM is the end time that will stop being active from (i.e. 1930 for 7:30pm at night), where days = Mo, Tu, We, Th, Fri, Sa, Su, AD, WD, WE, output trigger m = L for latch or M for momentary and output selection $o = RL$ for relay or A1 for auxiliary 1.
 1111FREn"HHMMHHMM"days:m:o?
 As above and also send a confirmation text back to the sender of programmed free access timeband period including day(s) active for, output trigger and output selection.
 1111FREn?
-Query the information stored for free access timeband n, where $n = free$ access timeband number $(0 - 9)$, also send a confirmation text back to the sender.
+Query the information stored for free access timeband n, where n = free access timeband IIIIFREN: number (0 - 9), also send a confirmation text back to the sender.